Dietary Fiber Benefits That You Should Know

-Many people with normal digestive functions still take psyllium on the hypothesis that a faster and softer bowl movement improves transit time.
+Many people with normal digestive functions still take psyllium on the hypothesis that a faster and softer bowel movement improves transit time.
 This theoretically translates into less time the feces and its contaminants stay in the body.
-Ultimately, this is postulated to enhance bowl health and prevents the formation of polyps, some of which can lead to colon cancer.
+Ultimately, this is postulated to enhance bowel health and prevents the formation of polyps, some of which can lead to colon cancer.

 However, three landmark studies, including one carried out on more than 88,000 nurses and published in the New England Journal of Medicine, showed that a high fiber diet seemed to offer no protection specifically against colon cancer.

-Another study published in the British Medical Association journal Lancet (October, 2000) raises questions over previous studies showing the benefits of fiber in preventing colorectal cancers as well.
+Another study published in the British Medical Association journal Lancet (October 2000) raises questions about previous studies showing the benefits of fiber in preventing colorectal cancers as well.
 This particular study was lead by the European Cancer Prevention Organization Study Group and found dietary fiber (by psyllium supplement) can actually increase the risk of colorectal cancer.

 Other dietary fiber benefits include the efficacy of dietary supplementation of calcium and fiber on the recurrence of cancer was studied by researchers from nine European countries and Israel.
 They assigned 665 people to groups that randomly receive calcium, soluble fiber (3.5 to 5 grams of psyllium) or a placebo.
 They were then examined with a colonoscopy after three years.

 Of the 665 that participated, 552 received the follow-up exam.
 At least one cancer developed in 16 percent of the calcium group, 29 percent in the fiber group and 20 percent in the placebo group.
 They say while the benefit of the calcium was not statistically significant, the increase in the soluble fiber group was.